Swapnil52/Blockchain/README.md

  -	 The server broadcasts a fix message to all the clients.

 The fix message is like the catch-up message – it triggers a download of the server’s blockchain to the client.
 The client replaces their own blockchain with the server’s version.
 There are some nuances in this method, though:
-The server, to maintain concurrency, puts the target client’s thread into a wait state.
+The server, to maintain consistency, puts the target client’s thread into a wait state.
 This is done by using a static variable fixedCount.
 Being static, fixedCount is reflected as is, on every client thread.
 The target client stays in the wait state as long as all the nodes which were connected at the time of the fix request don’t fix their blockchains.
-This is important, as it can cause a deadlock if a new client joins and issues a fix request.
+This is important, as it can cause a deadlock if a new client joins and issues a fix request. **Thus, fixedCount acts as a semaphore - with each client thread signalling the target thread that it has fixed its blockchain**.

 ### Screenshots: